infinity3design/octoprintCustomizations/README.md

 # octoprintCustomizations
 Various scripts and edited config files for customizing OctoPrint/OctoPi

+**Disclaimer:** Though I've tested this successfully with my installation of Octoprint using my Logitech C920, your success may vary.
+Please be aware of this and use at your own risk.

 # To install
 - Establish SSH connection with Raspberry Pi
 - Execute the following commands: